Crowzed/Portfolio/README.md

 # Portfolio

-This Web is still in development and not fully release
+This Web is still in development